izabellewilding/ecologi-tech-test/README.md

 App.js code (styles, API call, & data handling) could potentially be separated out into separate files for better readability.

-The function that returns the day/month total could definitely be minified or combined into one function but I don't have the time
+The function that returns the day/month total could definitely be minified or combined into one function

-I would also add functionality to filter by a specific month
+I would add functionality to filter by a specific month

+Add tests with React Testing Library

 ## API Improvements